 You might consider option two if it was wrapping a few providers.

-As you can see there are a few files there even for a module that could be considered rather simple and adheres to Phase 3 - The Domain Files (My Terraform Development Workflow).
-It is exceptionally important when developing modules to be asking yourself these questions:
+As you can see, that's a fair few files even for a module you'd call rather simple, and it follows Phase 3 - The Domain Files (My Terraform Development Workflow).
+When you're developing modules, it's really important to keep asking yourself these questions:

-If you have a positive answer for all of the above then you meet the criteria for creating a module then you should be going for it.
-Remember your module should always make someone's life easier otherwise you might want to reconsider.
+If you've got a positive answer to all of the above, you meet the criteria for creating a module and you should go for it.
+Remember, your module should always make someone's life easier.
+If it doesn't, you might want to reconsider.

-As an exercise let's answer the above three questions for our Virtual Machine module:
+As an exercise, here are the answers to the above three questions for our Virtual Machine module:

 Hopefully, this post has given you some insight into getting started with Terraform modules, enough so that you can go and write and host your own!